 HUNDREDS united to celebrate as a much-loved Gosport dance school turned 40.

-More than 350 people packed into Ferneham Hall in Fareham to watch the Ker-Mel School of Dancing’s anniversary show yesterday.
+More than 350 people packed into Ferneham Hall in Fareham to watch the Ker-Mel School of Dancing’s anniversary show this afternoon.

 The fixture featured some of the club’s classic renditions – performed by returning members – alongside fresh sequences spearheaded by young and up-and-coming dancers.